Link to all papers on ADS

-Planets and their host stars evolve with time, and the first few hundred million years are thought to be the most formative.
-Assembly of the core of giant planets likely occurs in the first 10 million years, and final formation of rocky terrestrial planets in the first 10-100 million years.
-Planets may evolve for several hundred million years after this due to accretion of residual planetesimals, loss of their atmosphere from X-ray and UV emission from the star, and gravtiation interactions with other planets or companion stars (if present).
+Planets and their host stars evolve with time and the first few hundred million years are thought to be the most formative.
+Assembly of the core of giant planets likely occurs in the first 10 million years, and the final formation of rocky terrestrial planets in the first 10-100 million years.
+Planets may evolve for several hundred million years after this due to the accretion of residual planetesimals, loss of their atmosphere from X-ray and UV emission from the star, and gravitational interactions with other planets or companion stars (if present).

-The Zodial Exoplanets in Time (ZEIT) survey focuses on filling this gap by identifying transiting planets in K2 (repurposed Kepler) observations of young clusters and OB associations.
-The photometric precision and continuous observing from K2 enables us to fit out much of the stellar variability, revealing planets as small as 1.5 Earth radii.
-So far we have already identified systems in Upper Scorpius (~11 million years old), Hyades (650 million years old), and Praesepe (650 million years old).
+The Zodiacal Exoplanets in Time (ZEIT) and TESS Hunt for Young and Maturing Exoplanets (THYME) surveys focus on filling this gap by identifying transiting planets in K2 and TESS observations of young clusters and OB associations.
+The photometric precision and continuous observing from these space surveys enable us to fit out much of the stellar variability, revealing planets as small as Earth.
+So far we have already identified more than 30 planets spanning ages from 10--700 Myr.
 These discoveries have already revealed that young planets are larger than their older counterparts (right) and helped place constraints on the exoplanet migration timescale.

-Distribrution of known planets (grey points) with systems known to be young as stars, color-coded by the detection technique used.
+Distribrution of known planets (grey contours) with systems known to be young as circles, color-coded by the estimated age.

 Planet radii (in Earth radii) as a function of stellar host-star mass (in Solar masses).
 The red/orange stars are young planets from the ZEIT survey, while black points are older planets from the Kepler survey.
 The young planets are statistically much larger than their older counterparts, even accounting for survey bias.